oclipa/csharp-cheat-sheet/README.md

   * An object structure is likely to change often.

 Example:
   * Different methods of calculating interest and fees will be used by clients of a bank.
-These algorithms can be encapsulated in Strategy implementations and associated with individual clients at runtime.
+These algorithms can be encapsulated in Strategy implementations and associated with individual clients at run-time.

 </div>
 </div>